Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 In verses 13 and 17, the Greek word is “king,” although modern translations often use “emperor” because Rome was ruled by an emperor.

 The expression “every human institution” (verse 13) could literally be translated “human creation” or “created human order.”
-Peter emphasizes that the emperor is not a god, but only a man.
+Here Peter emphasizes that the emperor is not a god, but only a man.
 The same idea appears in verse 17, where believers are told to honor everyone and the emperor, but to fear only God.
-This is especially important because Proverbs 24:21 tells people to fear both God and the king.
-Peter does not give the emperor the same honor that belongs to God.
+The emperor should receive what belongs to the emperor, and God what belongs to God (Matt.
+22:21; see also Matt.
+10:28 and Acts 4:19).

 The first Christians often had problems with Roman authorities, so the question of government is discussed in several New Testament letters (Rom.
 13:1–7; 1 Tim.
 2:1–3; Titus 3:1–3).
 Social order is part of God’s good will (verse 14).
 Yet the early Christians also saw that governments do not always act rightly.
 Satan—the ruler of this world (Luke 4:5–7)—uses his followers to fight against God’s people.
 Still, evil must be answered with good, not with evil (verse 15).